leomarcov/debian-openbox/README.md

 # debian-openbox
-Script to install minimal Openbox enviroment from Debian 10 Netinstall.
+A set of scripts to install minimal Openbox enviroment from Debian 10 Netinstall.